 Each set of tests for a specific product is called a shelf life study, and a new study needs to be conducted for each product and any new iterations that involve a change in any product qualities.
 Combined, the data produced can help manufacturers set use by, sell by, best by and expiration dates.

-How to Determine the Shelf Life of a Product
+How to Determine the Shelf Life of a Food Product

 The shelf life of a food product depends on several physical, microbiological and chemical processes along with contributing factors like processing, packaging and storage conditions.
 Determining shelf life involves looking at each of these factors and how they affect product deterioration in a shelf-life study.
 These studies typically involve the following steps: